peterbrittain/asciimatics/doc/source/io.rst

 Applications are required to re-render everything that needs to be displayed and then call refresh when all the new content is ready.
-Note that the :py:meth:`.play` method will do this for you automatically at the end of each frame, so you don't need to call it again inside your animations.
+Note that the :py:meth:`.play` and :py:meth:`.draw_next_frame` methods will do this for you automatically at the end of each frame, so you don't need to call it again inside your animations.

 Input
 -----